Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 The implementation is heavily based on Tim Dettmers' implemenation for experiments on the sparse momentum.

 ## Requirements
+Our code is highly based on the awesome sparse training library of [Sparse Momentum](https://github.com/TimDettmers/sparse_learning).

-The library requires Python 3.6.7, PyTorch v1.0.1, and CUDA v9.0 You can download it via anaconda or pip, see [PyTorch/get-started](https://pytorch.org/get-started/locally/) for further information.
+The library requires Python 3.6.7, PyTorch v1.0.1, and CUDA v9.0.

+You can download it via anaconda or pip, see [PyTorch/get-started](https://pytorch.org/get-started/locally/) for further information.